Describe an argument you overheard: IELTS Speaking Cue Card

 How did you feel when you overheard the argument?

-Have you ever had to resolve a conflict in a similar way?
+Have you ever had a similar argument with someone?

-What do you think is the best way to handle arguments in a family?
+What do you think is the best way to resolve conflicts?

 Band 6-7